ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ---
-title: Logging - Log collection and distribution (Fluentbit/Fluentd)
+title: Log collection and distribution (Fluentbit/Fluentd)
 permalink: /docs/logging-forwarder-aggregator/
 description: How to deploy logging collection, aggregation and distribution in our Raspberry Pi Kuberentes cluster.
 Deploy a forwarder/aggregator architecture using Fluentbit and Fluentd.
 Logs are routed to Elasticsearch and Loki, so log analysis can be done using Kibana and Grafana.